Gotlight/dkorchun-n8n-projects/README.md

 This workflow connects n8n to Reddit’s API to:
 - Monitor specified subreddits for new posts
 - Extract post metadata (title, author, timestamp, content)
-- Save results to Google Sheets or a database of your choice
+- Save results to Google Sheets or a database of your choice  (to be done)

 ### ✨ Key Features
 - OAuth2 authentication with Reddit